maytapi-dev/Send-Image-Whatsapp-With-Python/README.md

 ## 🌟 Overview

-This Python library provides a seamless integration with **WhatsApp Business API** for sending image messages programmatically.
+This Python library provides a seamless integration with **WhatsApp API** for sending image messages programmatically.
 Built specifically for developers who need reliable WhatsApp messaging capabilities in their applications, chatbots, marketing automation, or business communication systems.

 **Perfect for:** E-commerce notifications, customer support, marketing campaigns, automated reporting, and business communication workflows.